How to ‘build back better’ health habits after the pandemic year | Health

 - United States

-The U.S. is in far different shape today than it was last Memorial Day, and many Americans are, too.
+By Claudia Finkelstein, Michigan State University Michigan (US), May 31 (The Conversation) The US is in far different shape today than it was last Memorial Day, and many Americans are, too.

-According to a recent survey by the American Psychological Association, undesired changes in weight driven by pandemic stress are widespread: 42 percent of adults reported gaining weight, with a median weight gain of 15 pounds, while 18 percent reported undesired weight loss.
-About 66 percent of people reported changes in their sleep habits, and 23 percent of respondents reported an increase in alcohol use.
+According to a recent survey by the American Psychological Association, undesired changes in weight driven by pandemic stress are widespread: 42% of adults reported gaining weight, with a median weight gain of 15 pounds, while 18% reported undesired weight loss.
+About 66% of people reported changes in their sleep habits, and 23% of respondents reported an increase in alcohol use.

 Doing this in terms of pandemic-driven changes involves three steps: Take note of the current reality, such as, “I am up 10 pounds,” “I am drinking more than before the pandemic,” or “I’m not getting enough exercise anymore,” but without negative self-judgment.